You have wonderful and a-ma-zing blog posts that shouldn’t be limited to just your blog.

 [ic_add_posts]– Add all posts to a page (limit to what number posts in WordPress is set to), essentially adds blog “page” to page.

-[ic_add_posts orderby='title' order='ASC']- orderby title - supports all WP orderby variables.
-Order is optional, WP default is 'DESC'.
+orderby– supports all WP orderby parameters.
+Order is optional, default is ‘DESC’.

-[ic_add_posts exclude_category='category-slug']- Exclude posts within specific category.
-Uses slugs, can have multiple slugs seperated by commas. category-1,category2, etc (no spaces.)
+[ic_add_posts exclude_category='category-slug']– Exclude posts within specific category.
+Uses slugs, can list multiple category slugs separated by commas.

-[ic_add_posts tag='tag-slug']- Show posts using a specific tag.
-Like categories, it uses slugs, and can accommodate multiple tags separate by commas. tag-1,tag-2, etc (no spaces.)
+[ic_add_posts tag='tag-slug']– Show posts using a specific tag.
+Like categories, it uses slugs, and can accommodate multiple tags separated by commas.

-[ic_add_posts tax='taxonomy' term='term']- limit posts to those that exist in a taxonomy and have a specific term.
-Both are required for either one to work
+[ic_add_posts tax='taxonomy' term='term']– Limit posts to those that exist in a taxonomy and have a specific term.
+Both are required for either one to work and you must specify custom post_types.

 [ic_add_posts ignore_sticky_posts='no']– Show sticky posts too (they’re ignored by default).